jjdaurora/coding-log/README.md

 # coding-log
 A public log of my progress as a developer in 2018.

+## 25 Dec 2017
+_projects:_ "Rudolph" - a fun webpage for a friend

+_topics:_ Code Review

+_progress:_ Due to the holiday, I spent this time cleaning up the HTML and styles documents.
+Cleaned up project folders and created a package.json file.

+## 24 Dec 2017
+_projects:_ "Rudolph" - a fun webpage for a friend

+_topics:_ jQuery trivia game

+_progress:_ Incorporated a small trivia game that prevents the user from proceeding to th e next section until all questions have been answered.

+## 23 Dec 2017
+_projects:_ "Rudolph" - a fun webpage for a friend

+_topics:_  CSS Modals // Slideshows

+_progress:_ Created a photography slideshow that displays within the modals built on Dec 22.

 ## 22 Dec 2017
 _projects:_ "Rudolph" - a fun webpage for a friend